GameBridgeAI/ts_serialize/docs/serializable.md

 Import `Serializable` and `SerializeProperty`, extend `Serializable` from your `class` and use the `SerializeProperty` decorator on any properties you want serialized.

-`Serializable` will add three methods `toJSON`, `fromJson`, and `tsSerialize`.
+`Serializable` will add three methods `toJSON`, `fromJSON`, and `tsSerialize`.
 - `fromJSON` - takes one argument, the JSON string or `Object` to deserialize
 - `toJSON` - converts the model to a JSON string
 - `tsSerialize` - converts the model to "Plain old Javascript object" with any provided key or value transformations

 ```ts
 class TestClass extends Serializable {